ThrowTheSwitch/Ceedling/docs/BreakingChanges.md

 In addition, a previously undocumented feature for merging a second configuration via environment variable `CEEDLING_USER_PROJECT_FILE` has been removed.
 This feature has been superseded by the new Mixins functionality.

 Thorough documentation on Mixins and the new options for loading a project configuration can be found in _[CeedlingPacket](CeedlingPacket.md))_.

+## Tool definition inline Ruby evaluation replacement removed (inline Ruby string expansion remains)

+Reaching back to the earliest days of Ceedling, tool definitions supported two slightly different string replacement options that executed at different points in a build’s lifetime.
+Yeah.
+It was maybe not great.

+Support for `{...}` Ruby evaluation in tool definitions has been removed.

+Support for `#{...}` Ruby string expansion in tool definitions remains and is now evaluated each time a tool is executed during a build.

 ## Command Hooks plugin configuration change